json-schema-org/community/programs/ambassadors/ambassadors-program.md

 - Receive a special swag pack for Ambassadors (Swag availability date to be confirmed).
 - Receive additional swag for conference or workshop participants (Swag availability date to be confirmed).
 - Community-wide recognition.
-- All our respects for your contribution!
+- All our respect for your contributions!

 ### Become an JSON Schema Ambassador